 Can I cover my instrument with extended warranty plans?

 Yes.
-Additional 1, 2 and 3 year extended service plans are available for all models.
+Additional one, two and three year extended service plans are available for all models.

 Do I need to turn the CellDrop off after my session / overnight?